 Traditionally, in Denmark, a cill is not part of the window.
 Most often you will see a brick cill as part of the wall construction, leading the water away from the wall.

-This is how it will typically work, when installing aluminium cill pressings on Scandinavian style windows.
-The aluminium cill is screwed directly into the timber cill packer that we fit to our windows.
+This is how it will typically work when installing aluminium cill pressings on Scandinavian style windows.
+The aluminium cill is screwed directly into the timber cill packer that we fit our windows.

 What is aluminium cill pressings?

 The aluminium cill pressing is rapidly becoming the standard way of leading water away from your walls.

 A piece of aluminium is pressed into the right shape and powder coated in any RAL colour.
 Aluminium cill pressings are usually made to bespoke measures.